 Medical malpractice attorneys for babies, representing clients in the Ann Arbor area and throughout the country

 Ann Arbor hospitals are known for their expertly-trained staff and dedication to patients.
 However, the medical professionals working at these facilities may still make mistakes.
 Unfortunately, in cases that involve unborn babies and newborns, these errors can seriously impact development and lead to permanent disabilities.
 If your child suffered a birth injury (any type of harm that occurs shortly before, during, or after birth) and now has a disability such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy (CP), or intellectual impairment, we may be able to assist.
 The attorneys at ABC Law Centers help parents pursue justice for their children and obtain settlement money to cover the many expenses associated with raising a birth-injured child:

 - Possible loss of income (if parents miss work in order to provide care) or payment for professional caregivers

 - Home and vehicle modifications (for example, to accommodate a wheelchair)

 We are one of the only law firms in the world that exclusively handles birth injury litigation.
-This unique focus means that our attorneys have a thorough knowledge of the complex medical aspects of these cases and a large network of experts to collaborate with.
+This unique focus means that our birth injury attorneys have a thorough knowledge of the complex medical aspects of these cases and a large network of experts to collaborate with.
 Partners Jesse Reiter, Rebecca Walsh, and Euel Kinsey are currently recognized among the best medical malpractice lawyers in America by U.S. News and World Report.
 Our multi-million dollar settlements, legal awards and honors, and testimonials further attest to our success.